luffyelric/stripeLib/README.md

     const chargeInfo = await stripelib.chargeInfo(charge.id);

-    //REMOVING
+    REMOVING

-    //Remove a card from a customer:
+    Remove a card from a customer:

     await stripelib.removeCardFromCustomer(customer.id, card.id);

-    //Remove a customer:
+    Remove a customer:

     await stripelib.removeCustomer(customer.id);

-    //TESTS
+    TESTS
-    //If on your own decide to make some changes over the code of the functions but want the output to keep it like right now you can alway run the verification output tests using:
+    If on your own decide to make some changes over the code of the functions but want the output to keep it like right now you can alway run the verification output tests using:

     npm run jasmine